 About the author Or: Who does this guy think they are, anyway?

 Ah, you’ve made it!
-I’ve gone by many names over the years, but for our purposes, you can call me Marijn van Hoorn.α I’m a Dutch citizen by birth, but for many years now i’ve lived shunted up against Hadrian’s wall in green and pleasant England.
+I’ve gone by many names over the years, but for our purposes, you can call me Xanthe Tynehorne.β I’m a Dutch citizen by birth, but for many years now i’ve lived shunted up against Hadrian’s wall in green and pleasant England.

-In meatspace, i enjoy having a good walk, exploring and learning about my local area, and tryingβ to pick up new skills.
+In meatspace, i enjoy having a good walk, exploring and learning about my local area, and trying (and failing) to pick up new skills.
 (Sketching and gardening, presently.)
-On the cyber™, i enjoy hanging out with friends, lurking around local fora, tending to this very website, and pretending to be someone else.
+On the cyber™, i enjoy hanging out with friends, lurking around local fora, and tending to this humble forest.

 I’m told i’ve got a bit of Polish and Gypsy in me, via my oma and opa, as well as a distant kinship with the mononymous Dutch singer Gordon.δ

 The maternal branch of my family, meanwhile, have lived in the industrial heart of south-eastern Northumberland for as long as anyone can remember; my grandfather was a coal miner before Thatcher shut it all down.
 My mum consciously affected an RP accent when raising meε; nevertheless, Geordie words and Pitmaticisms have been clawing their way back to my tongue since secondary school.

 That side of my family also count a fair few Jehovah’s Witnesses amongst their ranks.
 My mum, thank goodness, got out when she came of age; she and papa raised me fiercely secular.
 (More on that note later.)

 Gender, or, why i enlisted in Tiresias’ army

 Ah, yes, gender — that perpetual bugbear.
 The long and short of it is that i don’t particularly consider myself either male or femaleϛ — i rather like to think that i combine the best aspects of both.